-Division of Student Affairs > Diversity & Culture > Identity-specific Cultural and Resource Centers >
+Division of Student Affairs > Diversity & Culture > Identity-specific Cultural and Resource Centers > APIDA Cultural Center

 In collaboration with the Office of Institutional Diversity and Equity, the Grace Lee Boggs Heritage Breakfast is held every May in honor of APIDA Heritage Month.
 The breakfast brings together members of the DePaul faculty, staff and alumni community, as well as DePaul community partners to celebrate activists for social justice within the Asian, Asian American and Pacific Islander communities.
 This event educates participants about relevant contemporary issues impacting the Asian, Asian American and Pacific Islander communities and aims to cultivate collaborative opportunities to serve as allies for social justice.

-This event recognizes the academic achievements of DePaul University’s Asian, Pacific Islanders and Desi American undergraduate and graduate students and their families and allies.
+Co-hosted with ELEVATE, DePaul’s Asian/Asian American faculty & staff professional community, this event recognizes the academic achievements of DePaul University’s Asian, Pacific Islanders and Desi American undergraduate and graduate students and their families and allies.

 In collaboration with the Office of Student Involvement, Festival of Lights is a signature Winter Quarter event that celebrates Lunar New Year and APIDA cultures.
 The program includes performances from APIDA DePaul students and community organizations as well as cultural games hosted by APIDA student organizations.
 This event welcomes the DePaul community to learn about and enjoy various aspects of APIDA cultures from foods to games to performances.

 Get connected and keep up to date with the APIDA Cultural Center by following us on Instagram (@APIDAdepaul), joining our DeHUB page here, and subscribing to our monthly email newsletter.